kai-lucky72/clipbaordApp/README.md

 # Advanced Clipboard Manager

 A cross-platform clipboard manager that tracks your clipboard history and provides quick access to previously copied items.
-It features both GUI and CLI interfaces, making it versatile for different environments and user preferences.
+It features GUI, CLI, and Quick Paste Popup interfaces, making it versatile for different environments and user preferences.

 ## Features

 - **Clipboard Monitoring**: Continuously tracks text and images copied to your clipboard
 - **Database Storage**: Stores clipboard history in a PostgreSQL database
-- **Multiple Interfaces**: Both GUI and CLI interfaces available
+- **Multiple Interfaces**: GUI, CLI, and Quick Paste Popup interfaces available
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Favorites**: Mark frequently used items as favorites for quick access
 - **Search Functionality**: Quickly find items in your clipboard history
 - **Tagging System**: Organize clipboard items with custom tags
 - **Image Support**: Store, view, and save images from your clipboard
 - **Preview Panel**: Preview text and images before copying
+- **Quick Paste Popup**: Access recent clipboard items through a lightweight popup interface

 ## Requirements